frank44/NativePax/README.md

 Notes:<br>
 The system stack contains pointers to the actual values in the heap.<br>
 Labels are lines with a single token than begins with a '.'<br>
-All code must contain a .START label (this label will serve as the program's entry point/main) The up-cast hierarchy is string > double > int
+All code must contain a .START label (this label will serve as the program's entry point/main) <br>
+The up-cast hierarchy is string > double > int <br>

 Commands
 <br>